What is the tl;dr?

 - We use AWS as a cloud services platform, and your data may be transferred outside of the EU.
 When this happens, your data is protected by the EU-US and Swiss-US Privacy Shield Frameworks, adhered to by AWS (Amazon Web Services).

 - If you’ve joined our mailing list, your name and email is stored with Mailchimp on their data servers in the US.
 Mailchimp has self-certified to both the EU-US Privacy Shield and Swiss-US Privacy Shield regimes, and lawfully transfers EU/EEA personal data to the US pursuant to their Privacy Shield Certification.

-- If you’ve filled in a form to get access to a specific publication, your name, email, and company name are processed by the following third-party services:
+- If you’ve submitted a form to contact us, or get access to a specific publication, the data you entered into the form is processed by the following third-party services:

-- In addition to these, if you’ve filled in a form to get access to a specific publication, your name, email, and company name may or may not be processed by these third-party services:
+- In addition to these, if you’ve submitted a form to contact us, or get access to a specific publication, the data you entered into the form may or may not be processed by these third-party services: